EnviroDIY/EnviroDIY_Mayfly_Logger/examples/logging_to_EnviroDIY/ReadMe.md

 ## Programming your Mayfly with the Arduino IDE
-1. If you have not already done so, follow these instructions to install the Arduino IDE and set it up to connect to your Mayfly.
+1. If you have not already done so, follow the [Mayfly Data Logger Software](https://envirodiy.org/mayfly/software/) instructions to install the Arduino IDE and set it up to connect to your Mayfly.
 2. Download logging_to_EnviroDIY.ino and place it in a folder named "logging_to_EnviroDIY" in your main Arduino directory.
 3. Download the file https://github.com/EnviroDIY/Libraries/raw/master/libraries.zip from the EnviroDIY Libraries GitHub repository.
 Decompress the zip file into your Arduino libraries folder.
 (See "Manual Installation" in the [Arduino Library Guide](https://www.arduino.cc/en/Guide/Libraries#toc5) for more details.)
 4. Open the Arduino.cc software.
+5. Configure radio module:
-5. If using a WiFiBee, connect it to a WiFi network using the instructions below for "Configuring WiFi."
-If using a GPRSBee, put a paid sim card into the slot on the GPRSBee.
+  * If using a WiFiBee, connect it to a WiFi network using the instructions below for "Configuring WiFi."
+  * If using a GPRSBee, put a paid sim card into the slot on the GPRSBee.
 Connect a battery to both the Mayfly and the GPRSBee.
 (The GPRSBee cannot draw power directly from the microUSB port like the WiFiBee can.)
 6. After plugging your WiFiBee or GPRSBee into the socket on your Mayfly, connect your Mayfly to your computer.
 Turn the Mayfly on using the physical switch on the board.
 Make sure the Mayfly is visible to the Arduino Software.
 7. Open logging_to_EnviroDIY_wifi.ino from wherever you saved it.
 Scroll to line 53 of the sketch.
 You should see a string "REGISTRATION_TOKEN = " followed by a string of letters and numbers.
 Look back at your site page on data.envirodiy.org.
 Find the Registration Token on your site page.
 Copy and paste that value into the sketch, replacing the values currently there.
 Be careful to keep the value between quotation marks.
 8. Continue to copy and paste the values of the Sampling Feature UUID and both result UUIDs into the corresponding lines in the sketch.